wlai-lp/convex_demo/readme.md

   },
 });
 ```

+# npx convex dev
+- once you run the local convex dev server, it automatically sync your local node project changes  - amazing

 # CONVEX_URL
 i believe the `npx convex dev` commend creates it and saves it to your .env.local